ttf248/ttf248/README.md

 ## 🧠 About Me

 - 💻 I love building things with C++, Go, and Python
-- 🌱 Currently learning advanced distributed systems
 - 🚀 Always exploring new technologies
+- 🌱 Recently, I've been trying to incorporate more AI into my work

 ---